19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (7) A by-law made pursuant to subsection (1) —

-(a) need not identify or define the common property the subject of the grant of exclusive use and enjoyment or special privileges provided that the by-law prescribes a method of identifying or defining the common property; and
+(a) need not identify or define the common property which is the subject of the grant of exclusive use and enjoyment or special privileges provided that the by-law prescribes a method of identifying or defining the common property; and

 (b) may authorise the transposition of an identified or defined area of the common property from one subsidiary proprietor of a lot to another subsidiary proprietor of a lot at any time and from time to time on receipt of written notice to the management corporation from both such subsidiary proprietors.

-(8) Notwithstanding any provision in this Act, the owner developer of a staged development on a parcel shall, when carrying out any warranted development or authorised proposal in respect thereof, be entitled to use any common property, limited common property or future development lot within that parcel —
+\*(8) Notwithstanding any provision in this Act, the owner developer of a staged development on a parcel shall, when carrying out any warranted development or authorised proposal in respect thereof, be entitled to use any common property, limited common property or future development lot within that parcel —

 (a) to the extent necessary to carry out the development; or

 (b) to such other extent as may be specified in the staged development contract between the owner developer and any subsidiary proprietor of any lot comprised in the staged development, which may confer on the owner developer an exclusive (or any lesser) right to occupy the common property or limited common property.

+\*No date has been appointed for the coming into operation of this subsection as at 1st July 2008.

-(9) Any right conferred by subsection (8) may be exercised notwithstanding any provision of the by-laws made under section 32 or this section, but shall be exercised in a manner that does not cause unreasonable inconvenience to any occupier of a lot.
+\*(9) Any right conferred by subsection (8) may be exercised notwithstanding any provision of the by-laws made under section 32 or this section, but shall be exercised in a manner that does not cause unreasonable inconvenience to any occupier of a lot.

+[LT(S)A, s.
+41]

+\*No date has been appointed for the coming into operation of this subsection as at 1st July 2008.

 ### Dispositions and additions to, etc., common property